 The Fellowship has since opened other doors for Yandell and she is currently exploring human connection and disconnection with the natural environment, and has been successful in receiving an Australian Art and Technology Ideate grant to work with motion capture of human movement.

 She is merging this with 3D-modelled plant life to create cross species forms.
 The work, whilst still under development, will be exhibited at the Victorian College of the Arts during the Spectra festival.
-Yandell has also been funded through the Australia Council for The Arts to undertake a series of residencies and field trips to vulnerable forest sites to capture the natural environment over 2021.
+Yandell was also funded through the Australia Council for The Arts to undertake a series of residencies and field trips to vulnerable forest sites to capture the natural environment in 2021.